MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/get-conversations-going.md

 - MED150
 - MBS150
 ms.assetid:
-description: Learn how to enable and disable the chat history feature in Kaizala.
+description: Learn how to move and create groups and invite others to Kaizala.
 ---

 # Get conversations going with Kaizala

 Your workforce in the office and in the field needs to communicate and coordinate to get work done.
-Often this communication happens over unsecured personal messaging apps – putting your organization’s data security at risk.
+Often this communication happens over unsecured personal messaging apps, putting your organization’s data security at risk.

 Use Microsoft Kaizala to “secure chat” and enable your organization to connect and coordinate across the value chain while retaining complete ownership of work-related chat data.
 Connect your organization in Kaizala groups that mirror your way of working.